ildyria/Dance/Posture.md

 1. Feet closed.
 Straight.
 2. Lean slightly forward to shit the weight on the front part of your feet.
 3. Bend you knees slightly so they are above the boll of your feet.
-4. Push the pelvis forward and the tail bone to the floor.
+4. Push the pelvis forward and the tail bone to the floor (rotation/pivot).
 5. Contract the core toward the **INSIDE**
    Core is not just the upper part bellow the plexus but also the part above the pelvis.
    Contracting it give the same feeling of doing crunches.